-This program is sponsored by the American Head and Neck Society Research and Education Foundation, thanks to the very generous contributions of Dr. Eugene Myers and Dr. Jeffrey Myers, as well as other AHNS donors.
+This program is sponsored by the American Head and Neck Society Research and Education Foundation, thanks to the very generous contributions of the Myers family – Dr. Eugene N. and Mrs. Barbara L. Myers and Dr. Jeffrey Myers.
 It is intended to expose an under-represented minority medical student to the field of Head and Neck surgery specifically and Otolaryngology in general.

 We are requesting applicants to submit:

 - A personal statement, not more than 500 words (one page, single-spaced) detailing why you want this fellowship experience.
 Please include in the personal statement your underrepresented minority status (Identify as an underrepresented in the scientific workforce based on AAMC January 2021 definitions, including: individuals from racial/ethnic groups: African American/Black, Hispanic/Latin Origin, Asian/ Pacific Islander, American Indian)

 - A copy of your CV to be included with the personal statement

 - Students must be in good standing at an accredited US medical school